 Files no_persist_A.h5 and persist_B.h5, which were written over three sessions, have the largest file sizes.
-Since the unused space in persist_B.h5 is tracked free space, it may be reused in later sessions if more HDF5 objects are added to the file, or if new data values are added to dataset objects.
+Since the unused space in persist_B.h5 is tracked free space, it may be reused in later sessions if more HDF5 objects are added to the file, or if new data values are added to existing dataset objects.

 The file sizes of aggrvfd_E.h5 and vfd_F.h5 are larger than persist_C.h5 and no_persist_D.h5 – files that were also created in a single session.
-This is because strategies AGGR_VFD and VFD do not track free space, even within a single session and therefore do not reuse any space that is released as HDF5 objects are manipulated. aggrvfd_E.h5 is larger than vfd_F.h5 because bytes in the aggregators’ blocks have become unaccounted in the process of managing space.
+This is because strategies AGGR_VFD and VFD do not track free space, even within a single session, and therefore do not reuse any space that is released as HDF5 objects are manipulated. aggrvfd_E.h5 is larger than vfd_F.h5 because bytes in the aggregators’ blocks have become unaccounted in the process of managing space.
 The VFD strategy does not use the aggregators, but allocates space directly from the file driver.

-Strategies AGGR_VFD and VFD have the benefit of saving file space when the usage pattern is adding HDF5 objects without deletion.
+The final Scenarios G and H illustrate that the strategies AGGR_VFD and VFD have the benefit of saving file space when the usage pattern is adding HDF5 objects without deletion.
 They may also be faster, because no time is spent tracking free space in the file.

 Scenario G: AGGR_VFD Strategy in Single Session, no Objects Deleted